Yakhob/Yakhob/README.md

 ## 🎯 2026 Goals
 <!-- TODO: Update with your current year goals -->
-- 🚀 Contribute to at least 4 open source QA-related projects
+-  Contribute to at least 4 open source QA-related projects
-- 📚 Deepen expertise in performance testing tools like JMeter
+-  Deepen expertise in performance testing tools like JMeter,Playwright
-- 🌟 Expand knowledge in CI/CD pipelines for automated testing
+-  Expand knowledge in CI/CD pipelines for automated testing
-- 📝 Share insights on test automation through regular blog posts
+-  Share insights on test automation through regular blog posts

 ---